Pre-Cabraline history of Brazil: Lagoa Santa

 In Brazil, besides the remains from Piauí, there is also an ancient set found in the region of Lagoa Santa (Minas Gerais), possibly the representatives of the country's ancient linguistic group Macro Jê, whose closest descendants today would be the Kiriri and Botocudo Indians.

 In 1974, at Lapa Vermelha IV, during the excavation of Annette Laming-Emperaire's team, a human skeleton dated 11,500 years BP, the oldest in the Americas, was discovered, later nicknamed Luzia.
 She cast doubt on the Clovis Theory since she is a woman with characteristics very distinct from today's indigenous people (who are closer to the epigenetic Mongoloid group).
 Luzia was investigated by bioanthropologists and archaeologists Walter Alves Neves, André Prous, Joseph F. Powell, Erik G. Ozolins, and Max Blum.

+Santa Elina

+In the 1980s excavations were started in the rock shelter of Santa Elina in the municipality of Jangada, Mato Grosso.
+This place had been first occupied during the Pleistocene 27,000 years ago, and subsequently, during the Holocene.
+Giant sloth bones were transformed into personal artifacts, suggesting a dynamic relationship between hunter and prey.